rainbowcrack/rainbowcrack/README.md

 - 👋 Hi, I’m @rainbowcrack and Computer Science Student
-- 👀 I’m interested in Cybersecurity, OSINT, Web3, Ethical Hacking and Kali Linux
+- 👀 I’m interested in Cybersecurity, OSINT, Web3 and Debian distributions
 - 🌱 I’m currently learning Python, C, Java and Linux OS
-- 💞️ I’m looking to collaborate on Digital Investigation and Bug Bounty
+- 💞️ I’m looking to collaborate on Digital Investigation
-- 📫 How to reach me through my instagram on my profile or send me an proton.mail
+- 📫 How to reach me through on my profile or send me an {something} email
 - 😄 Pronouns: null
 - ⚡ Fun fact: I like playing Chess, Go and Rubick Cube